GetStream/stream-video-swift/docusaurus-old/docs/iOS/guides/quickstart/audio-room.md

 The second helper view is the `ParticipantsView` which will hold a list of `CallParticipant` objects (taken from the `StreamVideo` SDK).

-Create a new SwiftUI view and call it `ParticipantsView`.
-The participants will be arranged horizontally (so in an `HStack`) and you'll show each participant's photo (gladly, you already created a helper view for that) and text in a `VStack`.
+Please create a new SwiftUI view and call it `ParticipantsView`.
+The participants will be arranged horizontally (in an `HStack`), and you'll show each participant's photo (gladly, you already created a helper view for that) and text in a `VStack`.

 Fill in the following code in the `ParticipantsView`: